nmmmnu/CubicHyperLogLog/README.md

 100M items = 9138 columns needs to be read

-See cassandra_schema_notes.txt for more information.
+See test_results.txt and cassandra_schema_notes.txt for more information.